ucsusa/pypsa-illinois/sensitivity.md

 # Remove ATB cases

-There are no conservative or advanced cases for nuclear in the ATB which causes the model to crash.
-The simplest workaround is just to not do sensitivites on ATB scenarios.
+There are no conservative or advanced cases for nuclear in the ATB, only moderate.
+As a result the model won't run for cases other than moderate, and we did not include a sensitivity around capital cost in the model.